5 Indoor Contaminants Affecting Your Health

 Usually found on fabrics that are used on a daily basis, like bedding, carpets, and upholstered furniture, dust mites are the number one leading cause of allergies in children.
 While dust can't be completely eliminated, you can help rid your home of dust mites by getting an HVAC duct cleaning.
 A thorough cleaning and sanitization of your home's ductwork helps to free your indoor air of dust and other debris that can be recirculated throughout the home.

 Anyone who has a pet knows that they can shed their fur, but did you know that they leave behind dead skin cells as well?
 Pet dander can cause allergies and sinus/respiratory irritations for your family and guests in your home.
 Consider an upgraded air filtration system to help your HVAC system circulate cleaner air or even a whole-home duct cleaning to assist in the removal of the pet dander that has settled within your ducts.

 Ready to start breathing cleaner indoor air at home?
 Call on the team at Logan Services to help with a number of Indoor Air Quality products or services.

 - Duct Cleaning

 We welcome new and existing customers alike to try our clean air solutions!
-Consider asking about our IAQ products when scheduling your Fall Tune-Up - our team is happy to assist you with total home comfort!
+Consider asking about our IAQ products when scheduling your Tune-Up - our team is happy to assist you with total home comfort!